Our dynamic thematic framework helps identify structural growth opportunities created by rapid urbanization.

 Source: International Energy Agency

 Urbanization also intersects with our ‘consumer power’ theme.
 The consumer landscape is changing.
 With the almost ubiquitous use of mobile phones, we have seen a noticeable rise in, and projected growth of, online food delivery penetration in major cities globally as more people migrate to cities.
 The ability to click your smartphone two or three times and have a meal or your weekly groceries delivered to your door is drawing more consumers towards online food delivery.
-In the graph below, which looks at China, we can see the projected penetration of online non-restaurant consumption tripling to 33% by 2023; at the same time, penetration of online restaurant orders is set to more than quadruple to over 25% of the population.
 As mobile penetration and urbanization rates in China look set to grow as we approach 2030, we believe it is important to consider the long-term opportunities associated with on-demand food delivery.

 The examples above show how our thematic framework forces us to take a longer-term global perspective on a volatile world, while stimulating both idea generation and risk management.